 5. Kayak or Raft the Soča

 The Soča river, in west Slovenia, is one of the most stunning rivers in Europe.
-Its turquoise blue waters and white limestone bed give to make it look more like the Maldives than an Alpine river.
-Rafting and kayaking are both great ways to see the views and get the adrenaline flowing as you take on the rapids of this most gorgeous river.
+Its turquoise blue waters and white limestone bed make it look more like the Maldives than an Alpine river.
+Rafting and kayaking are great ways to see the views and get the adrenaline flowing as you take on the rapids of this gorgeous river.

 For those who have never set foot in a boat, rafting is the best option as your guide will navigate and instruct you all the way.
 For the more experienced, kayaks provide a more individual ride down the river.